 Jewish Camps USA won’t refund the £50 if you are unsuccessful during a camp interview, DBS (police background check) or for any other work or social reasons for example, if you decide to pull out of the program.
 We will refund the full amount paid directly to Jewish Camps USA (£50 or £100 depending on what stage of the program you are at) for any matters out of your control prior to going to camp such as: serious illness or immediate family death but we may require proof for this.

 Could I get fired from my job at camp?

 Unless you have done something illegal, the camp will most likely give you one or two warnings before they decide to let you go and if this was to happen you can expect to be taken away from camp within an hour.
-It will then be determined from your camp contract depending on how long you have been at camp for how much you will get paid, if anything.

 After camp can I leave the country?